Whether you want waves or defined curls, this Zoto perm will give most users salon-quality results without leaving home.

 An alkali perm that's not extremely harsh on the hair yet produces long-lasting body, waves, and curls.
 Results are natural-looking.
 Works well for most hair types and textures.
 Perm is popular among professional stylists.

 A few reports of frizzy ends after use.
-May produce minimal curl if your hair is very thick or extremely difficult to perm.

 Although it creates impressive body, it isn't likely to cause damage thanks to being acid-based and less harsh than alkali perms.
 Includes an argan-infused neutralizer and the brand's proprietary Equalizer 3 conditioner to moisturize hair.